 On the following pages, you can read about:

-- Radiation Therapy to Treat Recurrent and Metastatic Breast Cancer
+- Radiation Therapy to Treat Metastatic Breast Cancer

-- Hormonal Therapy to Treat Recurrent and Metastatic Breast Cancer
+- Hormonal Therapy to Treat Metastatic Breast Cancer

-- Targeted Therapies to Treat Recurrent and Metastatic Breast Cancer
+- Targeted Therapies to Treat Metastatic Breast Cancer

 "Which treatments we use depends on the biochemistry of the cancer cells, sites of involvement, and any prior treatment for cancer that the patient has received."